 Indian civil engineers, who have been inspecting the burst dam at Morvi, in Gujarat State, say that it may take up to ten years to rebuild.

-Indian civil engineers, who have been inspecting the burst dam at Morvi, in Gujarat State, say that it may take up to ten years to rebuild.
+Background: Indian civil engineers, who have been inspecting the burst dam at Morvi, in Gujarat State, say that it may take up to ten years to rebuild.
 It collapsed last Saturday (11 August), causing the deaths of at least one thousand people, and probably many more.
 Some unofficial estimates say that up to twenty-five thousand people were killed.

 SYNOPSIS: The broken dam unleased a wall of water and its force was so severe that factories, houses and bridges were all swept away.